Skip to main content

 Bluefin's developer experience fully supports local AI development workflows.
 GPU Acceleration for both Nvidia and AMD are included out of the box and usually do not require any extra setup.

-AI is an extension to cloud native
+AI is an extension of cloud native

 Bluefin's focus in AI is providing a generic API endpoint to the operating system that is controlled by the user.
 Similar to how Bluefin ships podman, we feel that ramalama and other great open source tools can be used for many useful purposes.
+Bluefin's AI integration will always be local-first and user controlled.

 AI Lab with Podman Desktop